What a First Time Home Owner Needs to Know Before Purchasing Homeowners’ Insurance

 Burning Down the House

-You will also want to ask if you will be covered by your insurance policy for the full cost of living in a temporary location, such as a full service hotel, should your house burn down and you need to live elsewhere while it is being rebuilt.
+Make sure to ask the insurance broker for insurance coverage that covers the full cost of you and your family living in a temporary location, such as a full service hotel, should your house burn down, or flood, and you need to live elsewhere while it is being rebuilt.

 Finding a Good Insurance Company